1. Context

 This is what the --version and --next_version arguments in the example command below do.
 You do not need to modify them.

 To do so, pass this previous version to --previous_version.
-You need to do this manually as the example command below won't do it automatically.

 Run this command, after adjusting it if needed as explained above: